 6. What should be done when a railroad retirement annuitant dies?

-The RRB should be notified immediately upon the death of any retirement or survivor annuitant.
-Payment of a railroad retirement annuity stops upon an annuitant's death and the annuity is not payable for any day in the month of death.
+An RRB field office should be notified immediately upon the death of any retirement or survivor annuitant.
+Payment of a railroad retirement annuity stops upon an annuitant’s death and the annuity is not payable for any day in the month of death.
 This is true regardless of how late in the month death occurs and there is no provision for prorating such a payment.
-Any payments received after the annuitant's death must be returned.
+Any payments received after the annuitant’s death must be returned.
 The sooner the RRB is notified, the less chance there is of payments continuing and an overpayment accruing.
 The RRB would also determine whether any survivor benefits due are payable by the RRB or the Social Security Administration.

 7. What are some other events that can affect payments to auxiliary beneficiaries, such as spouses, divorced spouses, and widow(er)s?

 A spouse or divorced spouse must immediately notify an RRB field office if the railroad employee upon whose service the annuity is based dies.
 A spouse must notify the RRB if her or his marriage to the railroad employee ends in divorce or annulment and a widow(er) or divorced spouse must notify the RRB if she or he remarries.

 Also, benefits paid to spouses, widow(er)s, and surviving divorced spouses that are based on the beneficiary caring for the employee's unmarried child are normally terminated by the RRB when the child attains age 18 (age 16 for a surviving divorced spouse) or if a disabled child over age 18 (age 16 for a surviving divorced spouse) recovers from the disability.
 Therefore, the RRB must be notified if the child leaves the beneficiary's care or marries.